FerretDB/FerretDB/website/docs/indexes.md

 :::note

-* If the createIndex() command is called for a non-existent collection, it will create the collection and its given indexes.
+* If the `createIndex()` command is called for a non-existent collection, it will create the collection and its given indexes.
-* If the createIndex() command is called for a non-existent field, only an index for the field is created.
+* If the `createIndex()` command is called for a non-existent field, an index for the field is created without creating or adding the field to an existing collection.
-* if you attempt to create an index with the same name and key as an existing index, the system will not create a duplicate index.
+* If you attempt to create an index with the same name and key as an existing index, the system will not create a duplicate index.
 Instead, it will simply return the name and key of the existing index, since duplicate indexes would be redundant and inefficient.
-* Meanwhile, any attempt to call createIndex() command for an existing index using the same name and different key, _or_ different name but the same key will return an error.
+* Meanwhile, any attempt to call `createIndex()` command for an existing index using the same name and different key, _or_ different name but the same key will return an error.

 :::

-## How to list Indexes()
+## How to list Indexes

-To display a collection's index details, use the listIndexes() command.
+To display a collection's index details, use the `listIndexes()` command.

 To return the list of indexes in the `products` collection, use the following command: